cgoliver/cgoliver.github.io/_posts/2016-12-05-Intro-to-Python.md

 I hope you enjoy this notebook.
 You can find the original files [here](https://github.com/cgoliver/Notebooks/tree/master/Intro_to_Python).
 There, you will find a version of the notebook with the suffix `_work.ipynb`.
 You can use that notebook for a more interactive experience by doing some 'fill in the blanks' work.

+**Recommended setup:**: I suggest you install [Anaconda](https://www.continuum.io/downloads) which contains the Python interpreter as well as the Jupyter notebook environment.
+It is also very useful for installing and managing libraries.
+Check out [this](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html) simple guide to getting started with the Jupyter notebook.
+I also highly recommend running Anaconda with Python 3.5+.

 If you have any questions or comments please let me know!

 C.